Tuesday, November 19, 2024

 In the midst of this, the winner of this year's Catholic Environment Award shows an example of responding to the climate crisis at the parish level.
 The parish has significantly reduced carbon emissions by installing solar power plants and improving energy efficiency.
 In addition, all parishioners have actively participated in ecological and environmental pastoral activities and have built solidarity with neighboring parishes and local communities beyond the parish.

-Korea is not alone in being slow to change.
-Most of the world now seems to accept the issues involved with the climate crisis.
-However, misinformation and myths are still being spread, which is harming environmental progress in many areas of the world.
+Korea is not alone in slowing down the change process.
+Most of the world now accepts the issues involved with the climate crisis.
+However, misinformation and myths are still being spread, harming environmental progress in many areas.

-We believe that the ecological repentance and activities of Cheonan Seongjeong-dong Parish can and should be spread to all parishes nationwide.
-If all parishes in the Korean Church actively take on this effort to protect our common home, the Earth, we are confident that it will be the most exemplary response to the climate crisis.
+We believe that Cheonan Parish's ecological repentance and activities can and should be spread to all parishes nationwide.
+If all parishes in the Korean Church actively take on this effort to protect our common home, we are confident that Korea would be an exemplary response to the climate crisis.